 And what of Mansfield’s Ada Moss?
 Like Randy the Ram, Ada Moss is an opera singer, by profession and by identity.
 She has been forced to take acting work lately, and only with the threat of mid-winter eviction does she consider less prestigious, menial work.
 Throughout “Pictures”, Ada subscribes to the idea that you ‘fake it til you make it’.
 She approaches strangers and acquaintances as a theatre professional and exaggerates her busyness in Moira Rose fashion.
 But unlike Moira Rose of Schitts Creek, Ada doesn’t have an erstwhile millionaire husband to support her.

 Moira Rose is known for saying to her children, “You are blind to reality, and for that I am most proud.”
 For Moira, her theatrical persona is a work of art in its own right.
 Such characters make excellent comedy fodder, and Ada Moss of “Pictures” is one of Katherine Mansfield’s rare comedic creations, showcasing the author’s sense of humour.

-Is Ada’s ability to reimagine her status a weakness or a strength, though?
+Is Ada’s ability to reimagine her status a shortcoming or a strength, though?
 It’s certainly a coping mechanism.
 When you’ve got nothing else, is a fantasy-self so bad?
 Take the two has-been theatre ladies of Neil Gaiman’s Coraline.
 Miss Miriam Forcible and Miss Spink live entirely in a world of fantasy and this serves them well.